tutoriel étui à couteau en cuir

 leather knife case

-13. PIERCE THE SEWING HOLES
+13. PUNCH THE SEWING HOLES

 leather knife case

-14. MAKE DECORATIVE SEWING
+14. DO DECORATIVE STITCHING

 SEE THE GUIDE >